FREE SHIPPING on orders of $85 or more

-Kinser Settlers in the United States in the 18th Century
+Kinser Settlers in United States in the 18th Century

-Kinser Settlers in the United States in the 19th Century
+Kinser Settlers in United States in the 19th Century

-Kinser Settlers in the United States in the 20th Century
+Kinser Settlers in United States in the 20th Century

 The Kinser Family Crest was acquired from the Houseofnames.com archives.
 The Kinser Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.